pieter-winnaar/leicca/README.md

 ---

-## 🚀 Key Innovations
+## Key Innovations

-### 1. Temporal Proof System ⭐ NOVEL CONTRIBUTION
+### 1. Temporal Proof System

-First implementation to anchor KERI Key Event Log (KEL) states to blockchain for historical credential verification.
+Anchors KERI Key Event Log (KEL) states to blockchain for historical credential verification.

-**Problem Solved:** Regulators require proof that credentials were valid _at the time of decision-making_, not just now.
+**Problem:** Regulators require proof that credentials were valid _at the time of decision-making_, not just now.

 **Our Solution:**